 When I got married to my Hungarian husband, I was thrilled by the first Christmas we shared with his family.
 Traditional recipes were very important and Grandma Gigi was in charge of keeping them as the focal point every Christmas Eve dinner.
-Here the Hungarian Kifli recipe, which put simply are, “walnut crescent cookies” are simple to make and a delight to eat.
+Here the Hungarian Kifli recipe, which put simply, is “walnut crescent cookies” which are simple to make and a delight to eat.
 They are light, buttery, and with a meltaway texture.

 The Hungarian Kifli recipe is a Christmas tradition along with Kolach and stuffed cabbage in our family.
 Traditional recipes will always remain the center of our Holidays.
 I appreciate Grandma Gigi’s dedication through the years to make memories for my family.

-Family memories can last a lifetime when heritage food and traditions play a central part of the Holidays.
-I am honored to take up the mantle and pass these traditions on to the future generations.
-Why not make Authentic Hungarian Kifli recipe a part of your family tradition?
+Family memories can last a lifetime when heritage food and traditions play a central part in the Holidays.
+I am honored to take up the mantle and pass these traditions on to future generations.
+Why not make the Authentic Hungarian Kifli recipe a part of your family tradition?
 Merry Christmas and Happy Holiday.

 2 cups all-purpose flour